bbwanjia/createx/README.md

 *An auto $\LaTeX$ file generator*

+A $\LaTeX$ manual from https://en.wikibooks.org/wiki/LaTeX is available as `LaTeX.pdf`.
+We hold the greatest appreciation to this website.

 ## Usage

 **CREATEX** can automatically generate templated $\LaTeX$ files using command line.
 See commands below.